celtel/ducking-octo-meme/README.md

 \section{Abstractions used}
 % Short intro
-The distributed choice implies the possiblity to consider the failures and eventual synchrony, what would be useless in the case of just one all-powerfull controller.
+The distributed choice o the control plane implies the possiblity to consider the failures and eventual synchrony, what would be useless in the case of just one all-powerfull controller.
 To make the controller-controller and controller-swich communication realistic and its implementation feasible we need to introduce different assumptions to the model.
 The abstractions specifies it in more detail.

 \subsection{Message-passing}
-There are three types of messages.
-One from outside, and inside two types: controller-controller and controller-switch.
+There are three types of messages: one from outside, and inside two types: controller-controller and controller-switch.
 We can also discern between \emph{broadcasting} and a \emph{single message}.
-The former abstraction enables an entity to send a message to "all" from a specified group\footnote{in our case, "all" will refer to controllers, no matter who emits switch or controller} in just one step.
+The former abstraction enables an entity to send a message to "all" from a specified group\footnote{in our case, "all" will refer to controllers, no matter who emits switch or controller} in just one atomic step.
 The latter will generally concern controller-switch communication.
 We do not state nothing about the messages originating from outside.
-When they reach a controller it starts processing it.
+When they reach a controller, it starts processing it.
 For single messages and broadcast, we use the \emph{Best-Effort Broadcast(BEB)} model as proposed in \cite{Guerraoui:2010:IRD:1951643}.
-We expect it to be eventually delivered.
-So after some finite amount of time even if the message was lost even many times it is finally delivered.
-In the model we propose we could even relax it a bit by saying that at least $f+1$ messages are eventually delivered, where $f$ is the maximal number of faulty controllers.
+We expect a message to be eventually delivered.
+So after some finite amount of time even if the message was lost (what can happen more than once) it is finally delivered.
+In the model we propose we could even relax it a bit by saying that at least $f+1$ messages are eventually delivered\footnote{when it concerns a correct controller broadcasting a message}, where $f$ is the maximal number of faulty controllers.
 %Properties
 The BEB has generally three properties:
 \begin{enumerate}